Trinity College is committed to becoming carbon neutral, to create a sustainable environment for students and staff now

 Our students are actively engaged in sustainability initiatives

 In 2012, we introduced sustainability intern positions at Trinity College.
-These interns are residential students who act as environmental champions and lead the College's sustainability programs on campus.
+These interns are residential students who act as environmental champions and lead the College's sustainability programs.
 They help develop student awareness, run educational initiatives and assist in policy development related to environmental matters.